-Your toddler may start to notice how what they wear impacts the amount of time you need to change a diaper, so they may start to dress accordingly.
+Your toddler may start to notice how what they wear impacts the time you need to change a diaper, so they may begin to dress accordingly.

 5. Practice makes perfect

-Ultimately, you want to work to be as fast as you can be.
+Ultimately, you want to work as fast as you can.
 You want to hold your baby’s legs as you quickly swap out a dirty diaper for a new one.

-The faster you can make a diaper change, the less likely it will be that your toddler resists.
+The faster you can make a diaper change, the less likely it will be that your toddler will resist.

-If your toddler has a favorite stuffed animal, you can try to put a diaper on it so your toddler feels like they have a friend in the diaper change process.
-Just remember, the more you change a diaper, the faster you will become.
+If your toddler has a favorite stuffed animal, you can try to put a diaper on it so they feel like they have a friend in the diaper change process.
+Remember, the more you change a diaper, the faster you will become.

 Is It Time To Potty Train Your Toddler?

-that’s a question that only you can answer.
-Potty training can be easy, or hard. some kids fall into the new regime with little or no resistance, others do not.
+That’s a question that only you can answer.
+Potty training can be easy or hard. some kids fall into the new regime with little or no resistance, and others do not.